bensoer/pychat/README.md

-#pychat
+#PyChat

-pychat is a UDP based terminal chatting program that allows multiple devices to communicate together over a secure connection using an algorithm of their choice.
-The purpose of the project is to explore encryption algorithms and sending data back and forth securely and minimizing options for external sources to decrypt the data
+PyChat is a UDP based terminal chatting program that allows multiple devices to communicate together over a secure connection using an algorithm of their choice.
+The purpose of the project is to explore encryption algorithms and sending data back and forth securely and minimizing options for external sources to decrypt the data.
+The project is maintained by [Ben Soer](https://github.com/bensoer) and [Kurtis Bohlen](https://github.com/kbohlen).

 #Setup

 ## Prerequisites
 You must have python 3.4 installed on your system.
 On linux this is available on most distros as `python3`.
-You can check by typing
-`python3 --version` into your linux bash
+You can check by typing `python3 --version` into your linux bash

 You will need to have pip installed aswell in order to download the `pycrypto` library needed for some of the algorithms